git-pull/website/index.md

 # I am Tony Narlock

-This is my professional website, I've been a software developer for 15 years.
-If you're not one, what I do likely won't make sense to you.
+This is my professional website.
+I've been a software developer for 15 years.
+If you're not in the field, what I do might not make much sense to you.

-I work at tech startups building
+I work at tech startups, building
-{abbr}`web-based apps (Today this task is often given a snazzy title, e.g. senior full-stack software engineer)`.
+{abbr}`web-based applications (Today this task is often given a snazzy title, e.g. senior full-stack software engineer)`.
-I use [React], [TypeScript], and [Relay] ([GraphQL]) on the frontend and [Python] / [Amazon Web Services] on the backend.
+On the frontend, I use [React], [TypeScript], and [Relay] ([GraphQL]), and on the backend, [Python] and [Amazon Web Services].

-In my spare time I plan, develop, and maintain a fleet of {abbr}`developer tools (I help other programmers by creating reusable components or applications to automate repetitive tasks)`.
+In my spare time, I plan, develop, and maintain a suite of {abbr}`developer tools (I help other programmers by creating reusable components or applications to automate repetitive tasks)`.
-For example, [tmuxp] constructs [tmux] sessions from a JSON or YAML file.
-To that end, I've also written a book about tmux a few years ago, [The Tao of tmux].
-Another tool I've created is [cihai], which is built around [Unicode]'s [UNIHAN] dataset for Chinese, Japanese, and Korean languages.
+For instance, [tmuxp], which constructs [tmux] sessions from a JSON or YAML file.
+A few years ago, I also wrote a book about tmux, titled "[The Tao of tmux]".
+Another tool I've created is [cihai], based on [Unicode]'s [UNIHAN] dataset, which supports Chinese, Japanese, and Korean languages.

-I contribute to [open source] software projects; find me on [GitHub], [GitLab], [CodersRank], [OpenHub].
+I actively contribute to [open-source] software projects.
+You can find me on [GitHub], [GitLab], [CodersRank], and [OpenHub].

-My [CV] tracks everything I've ever done - work, my projects, and open source (I'm a polyglot, there is some C++ in there).
+My [CV] documents everything I've ever done - professional work, my projects, and open-source contributions (I'm a polyglot; there's even some C++ in there).

 [cihai]: https://cihai.git-pull.com
 [tmuxp]: https://tmuxp.git-pull.com